 Many fungal infections can be prevented by taking certain precautions.
 For example, to reduce the risk of developing athlete’s foot, it’s important to keep your feet clean and dry.
 If walking in a locker room, pool, or a communal shower, wear flip flops or sandals to keep your skin from touching the floor.
 To reduce the risk of a vaginal yeast infection, it’s important to wear “breathable” underwear, avoid using scented sprays or powders, and practice good hygiene.

-To prevent inhaling spores which can cause a lung infection, wear a mask when working in an area where fungal spores may be stirred up and get into the air you are breathing, such as chicken coops or other areas where there may be bird or bat droppings, as well as decaying vegetation, which can happen when you’re working in the garden, for example.
+To prevent inhaling spores which can cause a lung infection, wear a mask when working in an area where fungal spores may be stirred up and get into the air you are breathing, such as chicken coops or other areas where there may be bird or bat droppings, as well as decaying vegetation, which can happen when you’re working in the garden.

 Fungal infections are treated with anti-fungal medications specific to the particular fungus that caused the infection.
 These may be used in a cream or ointment, suppository, or pill form.
 Fungal infections that cause sepsis are treated with intravenous anti-fungal drugs.
 Regular antibiotics are not used for fungal infections because they are not effective.